 - Now that Whitehall Park School has opened on the old Ashmount site and the question of the division of the site settled, the next few years will see the building of the new school and a housing estate.

 See the Ashmount Site page for all the info on the housing development and a history of the site..

 See the School page for news of the development of the new school building.

 - Our History Walkabout in April 2015 was a runaway success!
 David Seton led some 50 people around the area, delving into its history on the way.
 See his review and pictures on our Events page.

 His fascination insights into the history of our area are on our History page.

 If you have any additional information on the area’s development, please get in touch.

 - You probably know that recent legislation gives people more power to influence the development of their local community by setting up Neighbourhood Forums.
 A group of people is currently setting up such a Forum for Archway and need to involve as many local people as possible in its development.
 If you live or work in the Archway area this is your chance to make your views known and to make a real difference to your community.
 Sign up to their mailing list here or visit their website.

 - Due to the difficulty in keeping the Recommended Trader list current and accurate, as well as a couple of incidents where people received bad service from listed traders, we have started a new Facebook group on which you can post and ask for recommendations as well as other things.
+Go to

 or you can link to it from the Facebook icon at the top of this page.